bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 `JMP`, such as `JLT` or `JNE` or `JEQ`.

 Hint: Look in the `asm/` directory and learn how to use the `asm.js` assembler.
-This way you can write you code in assembly language and use the assembler to build it to machine code and then run it on your emulator.
+This way you can write your code in assembly language and use the assembler to build it to machine code and then run it on your emulator.